 Don’t, you’re fine.

-I’ve been in your place and I managed to cross over to the other side.
+I’ve used to be in your place and I managed to cross over to the other side.
 This article tries to explain why it happens and how I manage to fix it.

 Why do I write about this